 Too much focus on self-promotion over engagement

-Trying to link your brand to any and every trend
+Jumping on any and every trend

-— Florence (@FloAbram) July 20, 2015
+— Casey Telford // (@CaseyRecklessPR) July 20, 2015

-One of the ways brands try to reach audiences on social media is by tapping into cultural references, news stories, slang and even memes.
-This approach can make brands more relatable, and add a personal feel to corporate social profiles.
-When done right, the impact can be fantastic.
+One of the ways brands try to reach audiences on social media is by tapping into cultural references, news stories, and memes.
+This approach can make brands more relatable and add a personal feel to corporate social profiles.

 So how do you avoid all of these risks and use trends in the right way?
 Here are a few rules to follow.

 Next, consider the meaning behind any trending event or hashtag.
 Is it a story that incites debate, or has passionate people split into two sides?
-Probably best to avoid it, unless the debate is humorous (like #thedress).
+Then it’s probably best to avoid it unless the debate is light (like #thedress).

 Finally, try and join in the conversation, not be the conversation.
 If people are talking, strive to contribute to that discussion.
 Don’t co-opt it and try to shift focus to yourself.
-It’s annoying, and people won’t just ignore you, they’ll go out of their way to bash your efforts.
+Just like in real life, it’s annoying.
+People will ignore you—or worse—they might go out of their way to bash your efforts.

 Silence, especially in response to critical comments

 Having a customer service strategy in place will help you avoid many of the issues that arise from a simple lack of preparation.
 A good social media dashboard will allow you to assign messages to your support staff or other employees who might be more knowledgeable on the subject.